javierseixas/python-test-employees/README.md

 ### Design explanations

 * `app.py` is the orchestrator for the calculation
-* Each employee has its own logic to calculate the salary
+* The logic to calculate the salary is in the calculator, where **Composition** is applied.
-    * The hourly employee has a more complex way to calculate its salary.
-Despite that, I don't think the class requires another class to calculate it.
-* Each file has a test, except `card.py` that has no logic at all.
-* There is the `employee.py` which accomplish the role of interface.
+    * It case of changing the way of calculate salaries, only is needed to change the `calculator` accordingly.
-* `Accountant` works as a wrapper of `Staff` since doesn't need to have more logic, but it represents a realworld role that may evolve.
+* `Accountant` works as a wrapper of `Staff` since it doesn't need to have more logic, but it represents a realworld role that may evolve.

 #### Applied patterns

 * `Staff` and `Employee` applies **Composite pattern**
+* `VoluntaryCalculater` applies **Null-Object pattern**
+* In `App` there is the private method to create Employees.
+It applies the **Factory Method pattern**

 ## Tests